-Professor A. Otten (chairman) Associate Professor C.-M. Baldwin Assistant Professor E. Monsma
+Professor A. Otten Associate Professors †C.-M. Baldwin, B. Carvill (chairman) Assistant Prodessor E. Monsma Instructor C. Gallouët-Schutter

 PROGRAMS FOR STUDENTS wishing to major in French are worked out for them individually by the chairman.
 To be eligible a student must have completed at least two courses in French with a minimum grade of C (2.0) and must have completed 101-102, 121-122, or the equivalent.